 - Other duties as assigned or requested.

-- Bachelor's Degree in Business, Finance, Health Administration, Public Health, Public Administration, Legal, Accounting or Related Field
+- Bachelor's Degree in Public Health, Public Policy, Health related or similar field

-5 years in a management or leadership role
+- 3 years in a leadership or management role

 LICENSES or CERTIFICATIONS